Prepare a Red Hat-based virtual machine for Azure

 rhgb quiet crashkernel=auto

-Graphical and quiet boot aren't useful in a cloud environment where we want all the logs to be sent to the serial port.
+Graphical and quiet boots aren't useful in a cloud environment where you want all the logs to be sent to the serial port.
 You can leave the

 crashkernel

-option configured if desired.
-Note that this parameter reduces the amount of available memory in the virtual machine by 128 MB or more, which might be problematic on smaller virtual machine sizes.After you're done editing
+option configured if you want.
+This parameter reduces the amount of available memory in the VM by 128 MB or more, which might be a problem for smaller VM sizes.After you're finished editing

 /etc/default/grub